AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/voice-and-tone.md

 **Avoid personal pronouns.**

 Most websites have eliminated personal pronouns because using pronouns like “you” and “I” or “your” and “my” is confusing.
-Personal pronouns often leave room for doubt or misinterpretation – does a pronoun refer to Magento or to the merchant?
-Avoid using “my”, “we”, “they”, or “I” when your content refers to either Magento representatives or merchants.
+Personal pronouns often leave room for doubt or misinterpretation – does a pronoun refer to the application or to the merchant?
+Avoid using “my”, “we”, “they”, or “I” when your content refers to either Adobe representatives or merchants.

 *Exception:* “You” or “your” neutral pronouns may be used in some cases to directly engage merchants in familiar, conversational language.